Tiwanaku

 Archaeology

-Much of the architecture of the site is in a poor state of preservation, having been subjected to looting and amateur excavations attempting to locate valuables since shortly after Tiwanaku's fall.
-This destruction continued during the Spanish conquest and colonial period, and during 19th century and the early 20th century, and has included quarrying stone for building and railroad construction and target practice by military personnel.
+As the site has suffered from looting and amateur excavations since shortly after Tiwanaku's fall, archeologists must attempt to interpret it with the understanding that materials have been jumbled and destroyed.
+This destruction continued during the Spanish conquest and colonial period, and during 19th century and the early 20th century.
+Other damage was committed by people quarrying stone for building and railroad construction, and target practice by military personnel.

-Another issue for archaeologists is the lack of standing buildings at the modern site.
+No standing buildings have survived at the modern site.
 Only public, non-domestic foundations remain, with poorly reconstructed walls.
 The ashlar blocks used in many of these structures were mass-produced in similar styles so that they could possibly be used for multiple purposes.
-Throughout the period of the site certain buildings changed purposes causing a mix of artifacts that are found today.
+Throughout the period of the site, certain buildings changed purposes, causing a mix of artifacts found today.

 Present Day